mongodb/docs-realm/.github/pull_request_template.md

 Before requesting a review for your PR, please check these items:

+- [ ] Did you open the PR against the `feature-consolidated-sdk-docs` branch instead of master?
 - [ ] Did you tag pages appropriately?
   - genre
   - meta.keywords